Table of Contents

 An empty stream specifier matches all streams.
 For example,

 -codec: copy would copy all the streams without reencoding.

 Matches the stream with this index.
 E.g.

 -threads:1 4would set the thread count for the second stream to 4.

-stream_type is one of following: ’v’ for video, ’a’ for audio, ’s’ for subtitle, ’d’ for data, and ’t’ for attachments.
+stream_type is one of following: ’v’ or ’V’ for video, ’a’ for audio, ’s’ for subtitle, ’d’ for data, and ’t’ for attachments. ’v’ matches all video streams, ’V’ only matches video streams which are not attached pictures, video thumbnails or cover arts.
 If stream_index is given, then it matches stream number stream_index of this type.
 Otherwise, it matches all streams of this type.

 If stream_index is given, then it matches the stream with number stream_index in the program with the id program_id.
 Otherwise, it matches all streams in the program.

 - #stream_id or i:stream_id